hiratehseen/python-project-vault/README.md

 - **Breast Cancer**: "A short description of Project 1."
 - **Water Quality**: "Utilizing Python and PyCaret, this project analyzes water quality factors and builds a classification model to predict water potability."
 - **Apple Stock Forecast**: "An analysis of historical stock prices and application of ARIMA model to predict future trends."
+- **NER**: "Implement a BiLSTM-LSTM model for Named Entity Recognition (NER) using TensorFlow to extract structured information from unstructured text data."
 - ...

 ## Contributing